B1.1 Paul’s prayer

 Paul’s prayer was that they would be filled with the knowledge of God’s will in all spiritual wisdom and understanding.

 I beseech you therefore, brethren, by the mercies of God, that ye present your bodies a living sacrifice, holy, acceptable unto God, which is your reasonable service.
 And be not conformed to this world: but be ye transformed by the renewing of your mind, that ye may prove what is that good, and acceptable, and perfect, will of God.

 In this well-known passage Paul tells believers to present their bodies a living sacrifice to God.
 That is to be wholly given over to Him and His service.
 Then he continues that we must be transformed in our minds so that we can prove the good, acceptable and perfect will of God.

 Immediately this tells us that God’s way of thinking and doing things is totally opposite to that of the world’s system.

-With Legalism and Mysticism, the other strands of the error, it was attempting go find God’s will by either fulfilling the law or by some man-made religious effort.
-The law shows up our guilt and does not provide a way outlet alone the power to do so.
-If this is the case then we might well ask: how can the law be the solution to the problem of the human condition?
+With Legalism and Mysticism, the other strands of the error, it was attempting to find God’s will by either fulfilling the law or by some man-made religious effort.
+The law shows up our guilt and does not provide a way out, let alone the power to do so if it did.
+If this is the case, then we might well ask: how can the law be the solution to the problem of the human condition?
 Mysticism seeks to find God by certain experiences.
 But it is man searching for truth outside of Christ, all by self-effort.